PremusL/video_chopper/README.md

-## A simple highligth clips creator
+## A simple highlight clips creator